AtlasSystems/ArchivesSpace-Aeon-Fulfillment-Plugin/Readme.md

 AppConfig[:aeon_fulfillment]['{repo_code}'][:aeon_return_link_label] = "{The text for the return link from Aeon}"
 ```

-For example, to configure the addon for a repository that has the short name
+For example, to configure the plugin for a repository that has the short name
 "ATLAS", add the following to `config.rb`.

 ```ruby